nf-core/clipseq/docs/usage.md

 ### `--smrna_fasta`

-Alternatively, the smallRNA premapping reference can be supplied by the user by giving the path to the reference FASTA:
+Alternatively, the RNA premapping reference can be supplied by the user by giving the path to the reference FASTA:

 ```bash
 --smrna_fasta '[path to smallRNA FASTA reference]'